MSc Environmental Engineering

 - Water Technology (joint degree: WUR, UT, RUG)

-MSc Environmental Engineering distinguishes itself from related programmes by its strong focus on technical knowledge and skills to design and realise technical solutions for environmental issues.
+The MSc ENV from Delft University of Technology distinguishes itself from related programmes by its strong focus on technical knowledge and skills to design and realise technical solutions for environmental issues.

-The various topics of the new MSc Environmental Engineering in many related programmes are more divided over different Beta engineering programmes or are not even offered within the current Dutch MSc programmes.
-In the MSc Environmental Engineering at TU Delft, the aspects of water, waste processing and recycling, soil, air quality, heat stress and noise come together in one coherent engineering programme.
+The various topics of the new MSc ENV in many related programmes are more divided over different Beta engineering programmes or are not even offered within current Dutch MSc programmes.
+In the MSc ENV at TU Delft, the aspects of water, waste processing and recycling, soil, air quality, heat stress and noise come together in one coherent engineering programme.
 Entering students are expected to have a solid technical and mathematical basis at the start of the programme; the admission requirements are geared to this.

-Which electives and minors in the current BSc programmes could be useful for students to follow, if they would like to enrol in the MSC Environmental Engineeringprogramme later on?
+Which electives and minors in the current BSc programmes could be useful for students to follow, if they would like to enrol in the MSc ENV programme later on?

 - Bend and break